Synone/API-Development-and-Documentation-project/frontend/README.md

 npm start
 ```

+### Running Backend server

+In order to run the backend, change directory to 'backend' dir, run command: `.\myenv\Scripts\activate` to activate virtual environment.
+In order to start the backend,in the command: `set FLASK_APP=flaskr` and `set FLASK_DEBUG=1`,THEN run command: `python -m flask run`
+The backend will run on : [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 ### Request Formatting

 The frontend should be fairly straightforward and disgestible.
 You'll primarily work within the `components` folder in order to understand, and if you so choose edit, the endpoints utilized by the components.
 While working on your backend request handling and response formatting, you can reference the frontend to view how it parses the responses.